MiroKeimioniemi/digital-fabrication-portfolio/content/post/week-1/index.md

 the demo website and carved it into my own.

-I followed in Nadieh's footsteps and copied the files from `digital-fabrication-portfolio/themes/hugo-theme-stack/exampleSite` to `digital-fabrication-portfolio`, replacing the pre-existing `content` folder.
+I followed in Nadieh's footsteps and copied the files from `digital-fabrication-portfolio/themes/hugo-theme-stack/exampleSite` to `digital-fabrication-portfolio`, replacing the pre-existing `content` directory.
 I also deleated the `hugo.toml` file in order to use the theme's default `config.yaml` configuration file instead, which I modified to be more suitable for my purposes.
 Now running the following command: